Skip to main navigation Skip to main content

 Our objectives

-• To make sure that teachers, youth practitioners, parents, carers, children and young people have the skills and knowledge to address bullying effectively.
+• To make sure that school leaders, teachers, youth practitioners, parents, carers and, children and young people have the evidence-based skills and knowledge to address bullying effectively of all children and young people.

 Our values